Bulk-edge correspondence in nonunitary Floquet systems with chiral symmetry: Bulk-Edge correspondence

-Further we systematically check the above specific result for the whole parameter region of $\theta_{1,2}^{(o)}$ in the following way.
-We count the number of eigenvectors with $\text{Re}(\varepsilon)=0,\pi$ for various $\theta_{1,2}^{(o)}$ by treating two different system sizes $M=80$ and $200$.
-Then, we distinguish edge states from other states (extended states without $\PT$ symmetry due to closing band gaps at $\varepsilon=0$ or $\pi$) by the system size dependence of the number of eigenstates.
-If the number is unchanged with changing sizes $M$, the number is recognized as the number of edge states originating from FTPs, $N_0$ and $N_\pi$, with $\text{Re}(\varepsilon)=0$ and $\pi$, respectively.
-The result is summarized in Fig.\ \ref{fig:topophasenumber} (b) showing the set $[N_0,N_\pi]$.
-Comparing Fig.\ \ref{fig:topophasenumber} (a) and (b) in the light of Eq.\ (\ref{eq:theta_in}), in unbroken $\PT$ symmetry phases, the number of edge states completely agrees with the prediction by the bulk-edge correspondence.
-Also, in broken $\PT$ symmetry phases, we observe that the number of eigenstates with $\text{Re}(\varepsilon)=0,\pi$ increases with increasing the size $M$, except a few points (shown by red) where the number($\ge 9$, in most cases) shows no system size dependence.
+Further we systematically check the above results for the whole parameter regions of $(\theta_1^\text{(o)},\theta_2^\text{(o)})$ in the following way.
+We focus on $\theta_3^\text{(i)}=\theta_3^{\text{(o)}}$ whose value is the same with each case of the top row in Fig.\ \ref{fig:phase-diagram}.
+Therefore, the parameters for the inner region are fixed.
+We count the numbers of eigenstates with $\text{Re}(\varepsilon)=0,\pi$ for various $\theta_{1,2}^\text{(o)}$ by treating two different system sizes $M=100$ and $M=200$.
+Then, we distinguish edge states from other states on the real axis due to the closing of band gaps on Re($\varepsilon)=0$ or $\pi$ by the system size dependence of the numbers.
+If the numbers of eigenstates with $\text{Re}(\varepsilon)=0$ and $\pi$ are unchanged with changing the system size $M$, the numbers are recognized as the numbers of edge states $N_0$ and $N_\pi$, respectively, originating from Floquet topological phases.
+In order to explicitly compare analytical results of clean systems shown in the top row of Fig. \ref{fig:phase-diagram} with numerical results obtained from the procedure explained above, we set $w_j=w_\delta=0$ in the present analysis.
+The results are summarized in the bottom row of Fig.\ \ref{fig:phase-diagram} showing the set $[N_0,N_\pi]$.
+Comparing the top and bottom rows of Fig.\ \ref{fig:phase-diagram} in the light of Eq.\ (\ref{eq:theta_in}), in unbroken $\mathcal{PT}$ symmetry phases, the numbers of edge states completely agree with the predictions by the bulk-edge correspondence.
+In broken $\mathcal{PT}$ symmetry phases, we observe that the numbers of eigenstates with $\text{Re}(\varepsilon)=0$ and/or $\pi$ increase as the size $M$ is increased, except a few points where the numbers show no system size dependence.
 However, this would be due to finite size effects and could be improved by using larger $M$.
-Thereby, we conclude that the bulk-edge correspondence works even for FTPs driven by $\PT$ symmetry nonunitary time evolution.
-We note, depending on the value of $\theta$ in inner and outer regions, eigenstates with $\text{Re}(\varepsilon)\ne0$ and $\pi$ may have the complex quasienergy (see Ref.\ \cite{suppl} for details).
+Thereby, we conclude that the bulk-edge correspondence works even for topological phases in chiral symmetric open Floquet systems classified into class BDI$^\dagger$ and AIII.
+We remark that Fig. \ref{fig:eigen-value_state} demonstrates the bulk-edge correspondence for the system without $\mathcal{PT}$ symmetry, which confirms that $\mathcal{PT}$ symmetry is not essential to the bulk-edge correspondence studied in this work.